UX audit. Self-service guide & few rad resources to make things rolling

 To make it easier to follow the sequence of actions download the template for auditing.

-A ritual exchange of money for solutions one of my favourite things to do.
+A ritual exchange of money for solutions one of my favorite things to do.
 So, since among other things GRIN tech is UX & UX agency why not outsource this task to us completely?

 To sum it up on UX audit